- Robert S. Taubman

 Senior Vice President, Capital Markets and Treasurer

-Simon J. Leopold serves as senior vice president, capital markets and treasurer of the Taubman Company.
-In this role, Mr. Leopold has responsibility for the company’s capital markets and financing activities as well as financial analysis, asset acquisitions and cash management.
+Simon J. Leopold serves as Senior Vice President, Capital Markets and Treasurer of the Taubman Company.
+In this role, Mr. Leopold has responsibility for the Company’s capital markets and financing activities, corporate tax and treasury functions, as well as real estate acquisitions and dispositions.

 Prior to joining Taubman, Mr. Leopold spent 13 years as an investment banker, where he served as managing director in the real estate investment banking groups at Deutsche Bank, KBW and UBS.
 Earlier in his career, Mr. Leopold worked in New York City government in a variety of urban planning and economic development positions in the Office of the Mayor, Department of City Planning and the city’s Economic Development Corporation.